Configure the Datadog Tracing Library

 Caveats: Only supported in Java and .NET

 Description: Enables experimental features for specific configuration options.
 When enabled, these features may provide additional functionality but are not yet considered stable and may change or be removed in future releases.
-Each feature must be explicitly listed to be enabled.
+You can enable all experimental features using the keywordall, or list individual features explicitly.

 Integrations